shgtkshruch/generator-idon/README.md

 ### Third-Party Dependencies
 To install dependencies, run `bower install --[save|save-dev] package-name` to get the files, then run `gulp wiredep` to add dependencies to your source code.

+## Build

+After the coding is completed, please hit this command.

+    gulp build

+Then, you can finished product in the `dist` folder.

-## Github Pages
+## GitHub Pages

-If you want to use Github Pages, you can use it with one command.
+If you want to use GitHub Pages, you can use it with one command.
 With coding, the page is complete, please hit the following command.

     gulp publish